antarctica/lantern/docs/dev.md

 > [!NOTE]
 > Make sure Playwright tests use the `e2e` xdist group (i.e. `@pytest.mark.xdist_group("e2e")`) to avoid test failures.
 <!-- pyml enable md028 -->

+### OpenAPI tests

+> [!WARNING]
+> This section is Work in Progress (WIP) and may not be complete/accurate.

+[Schemathesis](https://schemathesis.readthedocs.io/) is used to verify the behaviour of the static site [OpenAPI Definition](/docs/site.md#openapi-definition), such as response schemas and authenticated requests.
+Schemathesis tests are part of the slow test suite.

+> [!NOTE]
+> OpenAPI testing is experimental and limited the live site only.

+Tests are run via Pytest in `tests_slow.openapi.test_openapi`, with additional configuration to account for infrastructure configuration we cannot control (e.g. how unsupported HTTP methods are handled within AWS).

 ### Test catalogue